Home Farm Visitor Centre

 Our Cow Barn kitchen is open all year round.
 Serving fresh, seasonal hot and cold lunches and plenty of cakes and scones it's the ideal place to start or finish your day out.

-Explore the estate further to enjoy a snack in our converted tennis pavilion and Courtyard Coffee Bar, both open seasonally.
+Explore the estate further to enjoy a snack in our converted tennis pavilion, open seasonally.

 Little ones love this farm-themed play area with its tractors, slide and cow.
 Why not pick up one of our '50 things to do before you're 11 3/4' brochures to help you explore too.